causejs/causejs/README.md

 Update at of 25th January 2020:<br>
 Google, in their infinite wisdom, has taken down our extensions from the Chrome Webstore for no valid reason.<br>
 We have back-up plan in case this ever happened, so it should be fine.
+Thankfully they don't own the internet.
 We'll just concentrate on Mozilla if need be.
 Stay tuned.